kushalraut20/Technical-Paper/README.md

 3. ##### Time Variant: It  stores data for a period of time.
 It also contains historical data.
 4. ##### Integrated: It has work with various analytics and reporting tools.
 5. ##### Subject Oriented: Its stores data related to a subject.
+#
+ Types of Data Warehouse

+#### There are three main types of data warehouse.
+#

+1. Enterprise Data Warehouse (EDW)

+##### This type of warehouse serves as a key or central database that facilitates decision-support services throughout the enterprise.
+The advantage to this type of warehouse is that it provides access to cross-organizational information, offers a unified approach to data representation, and allows running complex queries.
+#
+2. Operational Data Store (ODS)

+##### This type of data warehouse refreshes in real-time.
+It is often preferred for routine activities like storing employee records.
+It is required when data warehouse systems do not support reporting needs of the business.
+#
+3. Data Mart

+##### A data mart is a subset of a data warehouse built to maintain a particular department, region, or business unit.
+Every department of a business has a central repository or data mart to store data
+#